the-teachingRSE-project/competencies/competencies.md

-The availability of computers has put a tremendously powerful tool at the disposal of the scientific community, making scientific simulation even a fourth pillar of science, With the possibility of performing a sheer unlimited number of simulations the importance of validation becomes far more important in order to stimulate sound decision-making.
+The availability of computers has put a tremendously powerful tool at the disposal of the scientific community, making scientific simulation even a fourth pillar of science, With the possibility of performing a virtually unlimited number of simulations the importance of validation becomes far more important in order to stimulate sound decision-making.
 The RSE learns how to operate and manipulate computers and hence has a special obligation to critically evaluate their use and their outputs: